Synthetixio/SIPs/content/sccp/sccp-284.md

 # Abstract

-The `exchangeFeeRate` is the fee applied on trades into a given currencyKey, which incorporates the 6 minute fee reclamation.
+The `exchangeFeeRate` is the fee applied on trades into a given currency key.

 # Motivation